The posterolateral corner injury is commonly associated with anterior cruciate or posterior cruciate ligament injuries.

 The test is repeated with the knee flexed to 30°.

-The dial test measures external rotation of the tibia relative to the femur.
-It is done in prone or supine position with knee flexed to 30 degrees.
+The dial test measures the external rotation of the tibia relative to the femur.
+It is done in the prone or supine position with the knee flexed to 30 degrees.

 The femur is fixed with one hand while the ankle and foot are externally rotated.
 An increase of more than 10° of external rotation compared with the contralateral side suggests an injury to the posterolateral corner.